WA WILDLIFE Executive Committee

 Committee Member 2009 - Present

-Pauline has volunteered at Native ARC since 2007.
-Pauline has volunteered primarily as a Hospital Supervisor and has been the Training Coordinator since 2010 overseeing and facilitating numerous in-house and external workshops.
-She worked closely with the Manager of Native ARC to develop a training package to be marketed towards mine sites and other corporate organisations.
+Pauline has volunteered at WA Wildlife since 2007.
+Pauline has volunteered primarily as a Hospital Supervisor and was the Training Coordinator from 2010-2018, overseeing and facilitating numerous in-house and external workshops.
 Pauline was employed my the Main Roads Department for 26 years in secretarial administration.